Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 instructions in its system prompt.
 When aider completes, it returns an editing outcome that indicates whether it was able to successfully complete all edits.
-The benchmark harness used this editing status as one criteria to determine if aider has created a plausible solution.
+The benchmark harness uses this editing status as one criteria to determine if aider has created a plausible solution.